KasperOlesen/DB_Missing_SP/DBCompare/readme.md

 <p>But even though I let it work for +1 hour, it just sits there while "Importing data file".
 So its either crashing at some point or really slow</p>
 <p>Even though the import of data didnt work, I have implemented the solutions for the MySQL DB.
 I just dont have the data.</p>
+<p>I importin data from the small.csv file instead, and even though my queries work in the workbench, the java code only prints 0.0</p>

 <p>I will update this repo if i find a solution</p>